Omar-26/GPS_Tracking_System/README.md

 ## Credits

 This project was developed by Team Work as part of Introduction to Embedded Systems Course.
-Special thanks to the faculty staff at the CSE Department for their support and guidance throughout the project.
+Special thanks to the faculty staff at the CSE Department for their support and guidance throughout the course and the project.

 ## Contact